Pluggers by Rick McKee for February 27, 2022

 18. Missing large

-Ironhold about 2 years ago
+Ironhold over 2 years ago

 During the 18 months I spent doing odd jobs after the 2008 recession cost me my entry-level office position, I spent a few weeks delivering for a different paper than the one I currently work for now.